alpacahq/typescript-sdk/README.md

 ### REST

 Below are some examples of how to use the REST API methods.
-The methods are organized by resource and version.
-For example, the `account` resource is in version `v2`, so the method is `client.trade.v2.account.get()`.
+The pattern is `client.<resource>.<version>.<method>()`.
+This helps to keep the methods organized and easy to find.

 ```ts
 client.trade.v2.account.get();